ibm-cloud-docs/openpages/at-events.md

 ## List of platform events
 {: #at_actions_platform}

-The following table lists the actions in the Console that generate an event:
+The following table lists the actions on service instances that generate an event:

 | Action                                   | Description |
 |------------------------------------------|---------|